Can Your House Be Stolen on Paper? Yes, it can.

 How Does Home Title Fraud Work?

 Home title fraud or deed theft begins much the same way as other forms of identity theft.
 It starts when the criminal in question gleans personal information, generally gathered online.
-Armed with this personal information, the thief adopts the identity of the targeted homeowner, then forges signatures on legal documents to make it look like the property has been sold.
+Armed with this personal information, the thief adopts the identity of the targeted homeowner and then forges signatures on legal documents to make it look like the property has been sold.

 Once the thief has control of the title and the legal ownership of the property, they may sell the home or borrow against it.
 When the bill comes due and the payments are not made, foreclosure typically follows, leaving the actual homeowner on the hook, and in extreme cases out in the cold.